 Joint pain can cause discomfort, pain, or inflammation in any part of the joint, including the ligaments, cartilage, tendons, bone, or muscles.
 Joint pain can be quite mild, causing soreness after specific activities, or it can be more severe, making it difficult to bear weight on the joint or limiting its movement.
-Your symptoms should always be evaluated by your primary care physician to develop an accurate diagnosis and provide an effective treatment plan.
+Your symptoms should always be evaluated by your primary care physician at NYC primary care to develop an accurate diagnosis and provide an effective treatment plan.

 What Causes Joint Pain?

 Many different types of disease can cause joint pain, or it could be due to an injury affecting the joint, tendons, ligaments, cartilage, and bones.
 Autoimmune diseases like lupus and rheumatoid arthritis can cause joint pain.
 When the joint is inflamed, it can cause arthritis, and joint pain may be due to infection, for example, Lyme disease.
 Rarely, joint pain may be caused by a tumor.